 This was the first ‘recipe’ Yannick made when he was only eight years old.
+It is as easy as boiling an egg, you only need to know how.
 If a child can make it, then everyone can!

 Mayo, the more familiar term for mayonnaise is said to be derived from the old French word ‘moyeu’ which means egg yolk.

 This emulsion of eggs, oil and mustard is a base for lots of other cold sauces such as tartare and cocktail sauce.

 Some say that fresh mayonnaise keeps up to 2 weeks in the fridge but we recommend you to make it in small badges, store it in an airtight container, and use it within a few days.

 Who is still making mayonnaise at home?

 - 1 tbsp Dijon mustard